AvePoint/cloud-api/docs/docs/services-and-features/elements/scan-profiles/specific-scan-profiles.md

 ## Permissions

-The following permission is required to call the APIs.
+The following permission is required to call the API.
 You must register an app through Elements for Partners > App registration to authenticate and authorize your access to AvePoint Graph Modern API.
 For details, refer to [App Registration](https://cdn.avepoint.com/assets/apelements-webhelp/avepoint-elements-for-partners/index.htm#!Documents/appregistration.htm).

 | API | Permission Required |